rendicahya/intercutmix/README.md

 3. Convert .xgtf files into mask images.

-This will take several minutes and the results will be stored in `data/ucf101/xgtf/mask`.
+The results will be stored in `data/ucf101/xgtf/mask`.

 ```shell
 python xgtf2mask.py